Sunshine and Vitamin D

 Factors that interfere with the human body’s ability to make Vitamin D include:

-- Sun blocking lotions prevent people from getting Vitamin D from the sun.
+2. Sun blocking lotions prevent people from getting Vitamin D from the sun.
 Anything over an SPF 8 all but stops Vitamin D production.
-A good practice is to go in the sun for 1/2 hour before applying sunblock, so you get Vitamin D from the initial sun exposure, but don’t burn.
+A good practice is to go in the sun for 15 to 30 minutes before applying sunblock, so you get Vitamin D from the initial sun exposure, but don’t burn.

-- Sunlight is most effective at producing Vitamin D between 10:00 AM and 2:00 PM.
-After that the angle of the light isn’t direct enough to stimulate much production of Vitamin D.
+3. Sunlight is most effective at producing Vitamin D between 10:00 AM and 2:00 PM.
+After that the angle of the light isn’t direct enough to stimulate as much production of Vitamin D.

-- The darker one’s skin the more exposure to sunlight is required for the production of Vitamin D. This is due to the melanin stopping the penetration of the UV rays that stimulate Vitamin D production.
+4. The darker one’s skin the more exposure to sunlight is required for the production of Vitamin D. This is due to the melanin stopping the penetration of the UV rays that stimulate Vitamin D production.
 Dark skinned people need 10 to 20 times more exposure to sun to produce the same amount of Vitamin D in the skin.
-This means that darker skinned people need to be in the sun many hours per day or take Vitamin D supplements.
+Therefore, darker skinned people need to consider supplemental Vitamin D3 unless they are in the sun many hours per day.

 Our educational system needs to teach the critical role of Vitamin D in human health.

 Most people have been taught in their health education classes at school that minimal doses of Vitamin D prevent rickets.
-Health education needs to teach that larger amounts of Vitamin D from sunshine or supplements, not only help make strong bones, but also help prevent the formation of cancer and other tumors, help create a strong immune system and generally promote good health.
+Hopefully, some day, health education classes will teach that larger amounts of Vitamin D from sunshine or supplements, not only help make strong bones, but also help create a strong immune system and generally promote good health.

-Vitamin D supplements are a good alternative to getting Vitamin D from sunshine.
+Vitamin D3 supplements are a good alternative to getting Vitamin D from sunshine.

 By now you may recognize your need to supplement with Vitamin D. In choosing a supplement, you should choose Vitamin D3 supplements since Vitamin D3 is the active form of Vitamin D and the most efficient form for the body.
 Vitamin D2 has to be converted to Vitamin D3 by the body.